Why Good Posture Matters

 1. Use and Functioning:

-What we are doing in our daily life will affect everything we do.
+What we are doing in our daily lives will affect everything we do.
 Metaphorically speaking, "If your guitar is out of tune, then the music you play will be out of tune...no matter how skilled you are at guitar playing”.
 The way you "use yourself" dictates, "you’re functioning.

 2. The Whole Person: